How To Fix Your Sleep Schedule

 A fixed schedule is the foundation of better sleep.
 Many people wonder whether it’s more important to focus on bedtime or wake-up time.
 Waking up at the same hour each day trains your body to set its rhythm naturally.
 When I started waking up 20 minutes earlier each morning until I reached my target time, I noticed the difference within two weeks.

-Research shows that consistency is the strongest predictor of high-quality sleep.
+A study of 160 university students found that those with more regular bedtimes had better sleep quality, while 33.8% of all students reported poor sleep quality.
+This shows why consistency matters for better rest.
 Even if you fall short of eight hours, waking up at the same time keeps your energy levels steady throughout the day.
 If you feel tempted to sleep in on weekends, keep the difference under an hour to maintain balance.

 Keeping your sleep window steady helps your body expect rest at the right time.
 Over time, that rhythm turns into a habit that supports focus, calm, and better mornings.